IMAmuseum/jpmorgan-check-transform/README.md

 - Script file (Transform.r) is stored in the same folder as the command file (RunTransformation.cmd).

-- Two sub-folders must exist in this directory:
+- Three sub-folders must exist in this directory:
+    * "completed"
     * "input"
     * "output"

 <br/>

 ## Running the Script